isadri/inception/README.md

 One thing to note here is that if an image is tagged as *latest*, this doesn’t guarantee that it is the most recent image in the repository.
 And a single image can have as many tags as you want.

 <aside>
+[!WARNING]
-⛔ The *latest* tag is a floating tag, and it is a really bad idea to use it in most production workflows, as your dependencies can get updated out from under you, and it is impossible to roll back to *latest* because the old version is no longer the one tagged *latest*.
+> The *latest* tag is a floating tag, and it is a really bad idea to use it in most production workflows, as your dependencies can get updated out from under you, and it is impossible to roll back to *latest* because the old version is no longer the one tagged *latest*.
 It is also makes it hard to verify if the same image is running on different servers.

 </aside>